DLXPlugins/photo-block/readme.txt

 == Description ==

-Photo Block adds a time-saving block to the Block Editor, allowing for advanced iamge customization with only a few clicks.
+Photo Block adds a time-saving block to the Block Editor, allowing for advanced image customization with only a few clicks.
 Made for writers and layout builders, this block is extremely versatile with full caption support, responsive styling, and global styles.

 === Core Features ===